Radmund/openXsensor_vario_gps/README.md

 -Buying the right hardware

 -Know how your Taranis works with LUA scripts/upgrades etc.
+For the used LUA scripts goto github account moschotto/OpenTX_GPS_Telemetry

 -Solder techniques